You can find our program portfolio here.

 No, the proof has to be included as part of your application.

-The MSc in Computer Science and Software Engineering, Data Science for Society & Business, MSc in Data Engineering and the MSc in Supply Chain Management are taught entirely in English.
+MSc programs at Constructor University are taught entirely in English.
 Proficiency in German is thus not a criterion for acceptance.
 However, some skills in German are, of course, useful for everyday life in Germany.
-For the MSc in Psychologie which is mainly taught in German, proficiency in German is required.
-For details, please see the Application Information page.

 No, there is no application fee.
 One can apply directly and free using our online application form.